Seekatar/seekatar.github.io/_posts/2023-01-06-problem-details.md

 ### CustomProblemDetails (2)

 I wasn't clear on what adding this to `AddProblemDetails` does.
 They say it controls the creation of the `ProblemDetails` before it's written out.
-I see the type during it.
+In the sample, I set the `type` with it.

 ```json
 {